syl20bnr/spacemacs-elpa-mirror/stable-melpa/evil-nerd-commenter-readme.txt

 Setup:

-Use case 1,
-If you use comma as leader key, as most Vim users do, setup is one liner, (evilnc-default-hotkeys)
+1. If comma is your leader key, as most Vim users do, setup is one liner, (evilnc-default-hotkeys)

-Use case 2,
 If you use evil-leader and its default leader key, insert below setup into your ~/.emacs instead,